 - Other similar products

 Manufacturers are a great option if you aren’t able to make a product yourself.
-It’s also great, when you’re ready to scale your DIY product by hiring someone else to make it for you.
+It’s also great when you’re ready to scale your DIY product by hiring someone else to make it for you.
 Wholesalers don’t make your product.
-The product is already made and can be use to white label aka private label products.
+The product is already made and can be used to white label aka private label products.
 It’s great for branding everyday or unique products.